Te Maire Martin: 2020

 On 12 January 2020, Martin announced his immediate retirement from rugby league.
 He revealed that he could not get cleared for contact training, effectively ending his career.

 2022

-On 7 January 2022, the Brisbane Broncos announced Te Maire would be joining the club ahead of the 2022 NRL season on a Development contract, after more than 2 years out of the professional ranks of Rugby League.
-Martin had joined the Broncos in late 2021 originally on a train and trial basis however impressed and was thus awarded a permanent spot on the roster.
+On 7 January 2022, the Brisbane Broncos announced Martin would be joining the club ahead of the 2022 NRL season on a Development contract, after more than two years out of the professional ranks of Rugby League.
+Martin had joined the Brisbane club in late 2021 originally on a train and trial basis however impressed and was thus awarded a permanent spot on the roster.
 He passed a final medical clearance and will make his return with Broncos affiliate Wynnum Manly Seagulls in the Intrust Super Cup.